polyphony-chat/docs/SPECIFICATION.md

 |                                               |                     |-------------------->|
 |                                               |                     |                     |
 ```
-Fig. 2: Sequence diagram of a successful federation handshake.
+Fig. 2: Sequence diagram of a successful federation handshake and message sending process.

 If Alice's session token expires, or if Alice would like to sign in on another device, she can repeat this process of generating a federation token and exchanging it for a session token.